bazzline/php_component_requirement/README.md

 To put the requirement into an sentence, "The requirement is met, if the color of the table is green or red or brown or yellow and the table as the feature to be extendable or foldable and if the table has a height of 80 cm or if the table is developed by jens wiese or stev leibelt.
 This example needs multiple items, a color item, a feature item, a height item and a developer item.
 This items are connect via multiple conditions and the conditions are nested together.
 If we use the common terms from above to express this requirement, we can write it the following way. [([green,red,brown,yellow],[extendable,foldable],[80cm]),[jens wiese,stev leibelt]].
-It will take some time to became familiar with that kind of expression but it can clearify things up.
+It will take some time to became familiar with that kind of expression but it can clarify things up.

+This example includes a demonstration how to use the "__invoke()" method in a good way.

 ```php
 //to start the example